cdelker/ziaplot/docs/charts.rst

 Bar Chart
 ---------

-A bar chart with a single series of data is made using :py:class:`ziaplot.bar.BarChart`.
-Using the chart's context manager, each bar is added using :py:class:`ziaplot.bar.BarSingle`.
+A bar chart with a single series of data is made using :py:class:`ziaplot.charts.bar.BarChart`.
+Using the chart's context manager, each bar is added using :py:class:`ziaplot.charts.bar.BarSingle`.

 .. jupyter-execute::